henichole/eCommerce-Project/starting_with_questions.md

 2. "Home/Apparel/Women's/Women's-T-Shirts/"
 3. "Home/Apparel/"

 Trends I see: For major cities in US and Canada, Home/Apparel is the most popular product category.
+However this one I don't see I did a good job, there must be something in the data cleaning process that I missed.
+Or, by all good means, if I did good enough, it's just the data to blame, since there are too many product categories.

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**